Understanding animal protection in food policy: A victim-based approach

 The notion of victimhood has held important weight and symbolic value in several jurisdictions, with numerous policies informed by victim-centred narratives.
 Moreover, academic literature indicates that the way victim status is assigned or denied impacts on who receives particular forms of protection.
 As pressures mount against food systems and the individuals involved, from industry workers to consumers, to farmed animals and wildlife, how the needs and interests of such individuals are viewed, and therefore, how they are protected, is at a critical nexus.

-I will look at the following questions:
+I look at the following questions:

 (1) Exactly how and why are different victim types conceptualised in food policy development?